pramsey/crunchyblog/overture1/overture.md

 In order to actually run routing on our final data, we are going to need a table of network vertices, so that we can figure what "source" vertex and "target" vertex correspond to a particular pair of routing points.

-You would think that the Overture [connector](https://docs.overturemaps.org/schema/reference/transportation/connector/) file would provide an easy way to get those points, but unfortunately I discovered while testing this process that the file is incomplete.
+It would seem that the Overture [connector](https://docs.overturemaps.org/schema/reference/transportation/connector/) file would provide an easy method to get those points, but unfortunately I discovered while testing this process that the file is incomplete.
 Not all of the connectors referenced in the `segments` type appear in the `connectors` type.

 Fortunately, there is another place a complete list of connectors appears: in the `connectors` attribute of the `segments`: